 When the negligent actions of a person or company cause another person to suffer harm or losses, there may be grounds for the injured person to file a civil lawsuit and demand financial compensation for whatever losses they suffered.
 However, it can be difficult to build a strong case or even determine whether you are justified in pursuing a claim.
-Ostroff Injury Law has helped over 30,000 injured people recover compensation in several types of accident claims.
+Ostroff Godshall Injury and Accident Lawyers has helped over 30,000 injured people recover compensation in several types of accident claims.

 - Founding Attorney Jon Ostroff recovered $10 million for a client who suffered catastrophic injuries in an explosive highway crash.
 He ran out of gas, blocking the right lane of a major PA interstate when a truck driver slammed into his car at full speed.
 It only took about a year for Jon to obtain this recovery.